Franklin Park Zoo: Exhibits

 Giraffe Savannah: Opened in 1999, this large habitat contains a herd of Masai giraffes and Somali wild ass.

 Bird's World: A large building dating back to the zoo's 1912 opening containing dozens of bird species in four different environments: swamp, rainforest, desert, and wetlands.
-Outside, there is a large flight cage for Andean condors and Steller's sea eagles, and other birds from around the world including Bali mynahs, black crakes, blue tongued skinks, boat-billed herons, Bourke's Parrots, Gouldian finches, green aracaris, hadada ibises, Indian blue peafowls, keas, red-crested turacos, sunbitterns, violet turacos, White-naped cranes, and various waterfowl, turtles, fish and insects.
+Outside, there is a large flight cage for Andean condors and Steller's sea eagles, and other birds from around the world including Bali mynahs, black crakes, blue tongued skinks, boat-billed herons, Bourke's Parrots, Gouldian finches, green aracaris, hadada ibises, greater roadrunners, Indian blue peafowls, keas, red-crested turacos, sunbitterns, violet turacos, White-naped cranes, and various waterfowl, turtles, fish and insects.
 A three-year-old male Steller's Sea Eagle named O-washi debuted in May 2018.
 This building originally opened in 1912 (the same year the zoo itself opened to the public) and was renovated around the mid-1970s to exhibit birds in more naturalistic environments.

 Butterfly Landing: a seasonal exhibit containing over 1,000 butterflies in free flight.
 This large outdoor "tent" also has streams and a waterfall surrounded by numerous plant species.
 The exhibit first opened in 1997.

 Franklin Farm at the Children's Zoo.

 Children's Zoo: A three-acre complex which includes a new, walk-through aviary with assorted Asian birds, Baikal teals, golden pheasants, hooded cranes, black-tailed prairie dogs, red pandas, Reeve's muntjacs, and turtles.
 There is also the Franklin Farm, a barn with paddocks for livestock and an interaction area for goats with various outbuildings.
 The animals include Black Welsh Mountain sheep, Dexter cattles, Guinea hogs, Morgan horses, Nigerian dwarf goats, Poitou donkeys, heritage breeds of chickens and barn owls.

 Gorilla Grove: This dynamic outdoor habitat features over 360,000 cubic feet for the troop to explore, including vines and trees for climbing, a cascading waterfall, and a multitude of built-in foraging opportunities for gorillas to discover throughout the day.
 Gorilla Grove opened in 2022.

 African Experience': This exhibit will renovate the Serengeti Crossing exhibit, adding African Penguins and giving a new habitat to their Hartmann's Mountain Zebras, Common Ostriches, and White-bearded Wildebeest.
 The Penguin's habitat will feature an underwater viewing area along with a replica of a penguin rescue boat to educate visitors about the challenges these birds face in the wild.
 The new Savannah will feature a watering hole and new moats to give guests a better view of the animals.
-This project is set to open in the summer of 2025.
+This project is set to open in the Spring/Summer of 2026.

 The park also features a large playground for children up to the age of 12 that was created by using drawings from young kids.
 The different components of the playground, such as the slides, are themed after various species of animals and reptiles.